Interplay between non-interfering neutrino exchange mechanisms and nuclear matrix elements in $0\nu\beta\beta$ decay: Introduction

 In principle, if the NME for both light and heavy neutrino exchange were accurately known in two different isotopes $i$ and $j$, two precise experimental signals $S_i$ and $S_j$ would be sufficient to determine the two unknown parameters $m_\nu$ and $m_N$ via the coupled equations

 provided that their determinant is nonzero, namely, that the heavy-to-light NME ratios are isotopically different \cite{Deppisch:2006hb},

 An additional signal in a third isotope $k$ (with another, different NME ratio) would then act as a consistency check.
 Conversely, competing $0\nu\beta\beta$ mechanisms with very similar NME ratios would be largely degenerate.

-Note that algebraic conditions equivalent to Eq.~(\ref{Ratios}) are also required to disentangle and check interfering mechanisms, where the signal strength is of the form $S_i = G_i |M_{\nu,i}\, m_\nu + M_{N,i}\, m_N |^2$, with additional complications due to delicate cancelations \cite{Pascoli:2013fiz}; see e.g.\ the early studies in \cite{Faessler:2011qw,Faessler:2011rv} and more recently in \cite{Agostini:2022bjh}.
+Note that algebraic conditions equivalent to Eq.~(\ref{Ratios}) are also required to disentangle and check interfering mechanisms, where the signal strength is of the form $S_i = G_i |M_{\nu,i}\, m_\nu + M_{N,i}\, m_N |^2$, namely, a coherent sum of amplitudes.
+In this case, however, additional complications arise due to the emergence of unknown relative phases among the different amplitudes, that may lead to either constructive or destructive interference, see e.g.\ \cite{Pascoli:2013fiz}.
+Various phenomenological studies, from early ones with up to four different mechanisms \cite{Faessler:2011qw,Faessler:2011rv} to more recent investigation with two (standard plus exotic) amplitudes \cite{Agostini:2022bjh}, show that cancelations play an important role in enlarging the allowed space of parameters ($m_\nu$ and $M_N$ in our case), especially if the NME ratios lead to degeneracies.
+In this sense, the scenario with non-interfering (incoherent) $0\nu\beta\beta$ mechanisms considered herein is relatively simple with respect to the case of coherent mechanisms.